Daniel Ezralow

-Daniel Ezralow (born 22 September 1956) is an artistic director, choreographer, writer and performer.
+Daniel Ezralow (born 22 September 1956) is an artistic director, choreographer, dancer, writer, and performer.
 He is known for his work in theater, film, opera, and television.
-His approach, style of physical expression, freedom of spirit and articulate athletic vocabulary have earned him an international reputation.
 He is the artistic director and founder of Ezralow Dance, a movement based ensemble and the creative home for Ezralow's body of work.

 Career

 Ezralow studied dance at the University of California at Berkeley and graduated in 1976.
 He began as a dancer with the dance companies 5X2 Plus, Lar Lubovitch, Paul Taylor, and Pilobolus.
 He was one of the original dancer-choreographers of MOMIX and is a founding member of ISO Dance.

 In The New York Times review in 1986, the reviewer noted that "Daniel Ezralow is an unforgettably gutsy and intelligent virtuoso dancer."